-The Integral Risk Management Committee (hereinafter, IRMC) is in charge of making the decisions concerning the significant risks to which BNA is exposed, ensuring that risk management policies, practices, and procedures are appropriate in terms of its risk profile and its business and action plans, and that such decisions are effectively implemented.
+The Integral Risk Management Committee (hereinafter, IRMC) is in charge of making the decisions concerning the significant risks to which BNA is exposed, ensuring that risk management policies, practices, and procedures are appropriate in terms of its risk profile and its business and action plans, and that such decisions are effectively implemented in compliance with the provisions of the Central Bank of the Republic of Argentina, promoting development and formal implementation of best practices on the matter.

-For the purposes of complying with the objectives of the IRMC, the Integral Risk Management Unit is in charge of managing the risks to which the Bank is exposed, as a whole.
+For the purposes of complying with the objectives of the IRMC, the Planning and Integral Risk Management Unit is in charge of managing the risks to which the Bank is exposed, as a whole.
 The principles in which it is based relate to the independence of functions of the business and support units which manage and/or control risks inherent in the activities of the processes in which they are involved, from those areas assessing and monitoring risk exposure.

-Moreover, it proposes the corporate risk management standards and guidelines for standardization of activities conducted in such regard at foreign branches and Controlled Companies.
+Moreover, it proposes the corporate risk management standards and guidelines for standardization of activities conducted in such regard at Foreign Branches and Controlled Companies.
 Although these are autonomous as regards the development and execution of their action plans for management of their main risks, such plan shall be in accordance with the guidelines for integral risk management of the Bank and industry standards.

-This approach is accompanied by strong commitment from all governing bodies of the Bank, strengthening independent management, albeit involved in business decisions and aimed at optimizing risk profile by using updated tools and systems for detection, measuring, monitoring, and mitigation of each of the risks to which the Institution is exposed.
+This approach is accompanied by strong commitment from all governing bodies of the Bank, strengthening independent management, albeit involved in business decisions and aimed at optimizing the risk profile by using updated tools and systems for detection, measuring, monitoring, and mitigation of each of the risks to which the Institution is exposed.